Negotiating with your water company to pay back what you owe

 If you’ve been sent a final reminder notice giving you seven days to pay your bill, contact the water company as soon as possible.
 If you make arrangements to pay within seven days of getting this notice, it may help you avoid going to court – even if you don’t start making payments straight away.

-If you are having trouble negotiating, you could ask to speak to someone more senior.
-You can also get help from a Citizens Advice bureau or the Consumer Council for Water who will look into the issue on your behalf.
+If you're having trouble negotiating, you could ask to speak to someone more senior.
+You can also get help from a Citizens Advice adviser or the Consumer Council for Water (CCW) who will look into the issue on your behalf.

 If you're behind with your water bills and are on certain benefits, you may be able to go on a scheme called Water Direct.